lobneroO/PersonalRunningOrderTool/README.md

 # What problems may occurr
 While the basic functionality of PRO can give you a very helpful timetable, there are a few limitations and problems.
-- _You click a button but don't see the window that is supposed to open_

-  This will be fixed in the next version.
-Until then:

-  The window probably has opened, but is not visible to you.
-This happens on Arch Linux (and probably all distributions), when clicking e.g. the "Save Personal Running Order" button.
-  The file browser will open behind the Band selection for Personal Running Order window.
-Therefore, double check in your taskbar or behind PROs window(s) for a new window.
 - _Your names or time stamps on the time table don't align with the box they are supposed to be in_

   In this case, you probably have a very different amount of stages from what I used when developing.